vanessacleary/Ms2-blockchain-Quiz/README.md

   * [quizizz.com](https://quizizz.com/admin/quiz/5b30675680a91b0019d30026/ibs-02-smart-contract-solidity-assessment)

 **Spinning Loader**
-  * W3schools was used to help build the spinning loader displayed before the questions were loaded.
+  * [W3schools](https://www.w3schools.com/) was used to help build the spinning loader displayed before the questions were loaded.

 **Display**
-  * Flexbox was used to help structure and display the layout of the game.
+  * [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) was used to help structure and display the layout of the game.

 **Tutorials**
-  *  James Q Quick YouTube course was used to help me create this game.
+  *  [James Q Quick](https://www.youtube.com/playlist?list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx) YouTube course was used to help me create this game.
 It provided a strong foundation to build on to help me achieve the results I wanted.

 ## Acknowledgements

 * Code Institute for providing endless help and resources to get me this far.
 * My mentor Reuben Ferrante for the help and patience to guide me through my first interactive-frontend project.
-* The Mini Feb 2021 group, wider slack community and the tutors for all the help, support and feedback for the last couple of weeks with a special mention to [Ashley Buy].(https://github.com/Ashb87)
+* The Mini Feb 2021 group, wider slack community and the tutors for all the help, support and feedback for the last couple of weeks with a special mention to [Ashley Buy](https://github.com/Ashb87)
 * Friends and Family who have taken their time to offer advice and feedback during the development of my project.